MLitt in Terrorism and Political Violence

 Part-time students will complete the programme in either two or four years.
 Each module is equivalent to one quarter of the workload of a full time 1 year course.

-Students may opt to leave the programme with the Post Graduate Diploma in Terrorism and Political Violence
+All students will apply for the MLitt in Terrorism Studies but may opt to leave the programme with the Post Graduate Diploma in Terrorism and Political Violence.

-Part-time students may take one or two modules per year to complete the Postgraduate Diploma.
+Part-time students may take one or two modules per year to complete the Postgraduate Diploma before completing the MLitt dissertation in their final year.

 After making their initial module choices for the year, students have up to one month to change these choices.